Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 Each user-intent has an associated "intent-handler",
 that performs the action intended by the user.
 An activity-handler therefore contains a set of intent-handlers.
+### An activity-handler's descriptor
+An activity-handler's descriptor contains a user level description
+of how to perform that activity.
+It is used by the EngagementManager to provide automatic activity documentation.
 ### An activity-handler's activity specific data
+EngageIDE is an IDE that has been specially designed for producing EngageUI apps.
 An activity-handler typically has some activity specific data that it manipulates.
 Data structures for this activity-specific data are designed
 and stored in an ActivityHandlerExtension structure.